Best Rifle Scope: Top Picks for Precision Shooting in 2025

-When you’re hunting for the best long range rifle scope on the market, there are a few critical elements to consider.
-Firstly, the quality of the glass is paramount, you need optics that are clear enough to help identify the target.
+When you’re looking for the best rifle scope on the market, there’s a few critical elements to consider.
+Firstly, the quality of the glass, you need optics that are clear enough to help identify the target.
 Then there’s the magnification range, does it have enough zoom to see the target clearly?
-The field of view is also crucial, you need to assess the area to find the target, not just zoomed in on a postage stamp.
-And of course, construction quality, because your scope should be tougher than a pair of hunting boots.
+The field of view is also important, you need to assess the area to find the target, not just zoomed in on tiny area.
+And of course, construction quality, because your scope should be able to stand up to hard use.

-In the ever evolving field of premium optics, these factors mean you get the most out of your rifle scope.
-This helps make shots that are as precise as can be at long distance.
-Below, we’ve narrowed down the nine best long range rifle scopes available to shooters in 2024.
-Whether you’re into competition shooting or tactical applications, this list has got you covered.
+In the ever evolving field of premium optics, these factors mean you can get the most out of your rifle scope.
+This helps when making shots that are as precise as can be at long distance.
+Below, we’ve narrowed down the nine best rifle scopes available to shooters in 2025 including our experiences with them.
+Whether you’re into competition shooting or tactical applications, this list has you covered.
 And as new optics hit the market, we’ll keep the list updated.
-So, let’s get started and find you a scope that will suit your rifle setup.

 Schmidt & Bender PM II 6-36×56

-The Schmidt & Bender PM II 6-36×56, a scope that’s nothing short of the benchmark in the optics world.
-I have been running a 5-25X56 PM II for over a year now.
-I liked it when I got it and 12 months later I love it (read more).
+The Schmidt & Bender PM II 6-36×56, a scope that in my opinion is the benchmark in the optics world.
+I have been running a 5-25X56 PM II for almost two years now.
+I liked it when I got it and many months later I love it (read more on the PM II).
 Made in Germany, this scope is the latest release of the Police and Military ‘PM’ II series.
-A series renowned for their durability and precision.
+A series known for their durability and precision.

 First off, the PM II have always been a favorite among military snipers, and with the 2022 update, Schmidt & Bender have shown they are committed to refining their optics.
 For starters, they’ve integrated the illumination dial into the parallax adjustment.
 A move that streamlines its function and makes for a cleaner design.
 The traditionally bulky elevation turrets have been slimmed down.
 This aligns more with what you’d expect from other high end tactical scopes.